Lecrapouille/Highway/README.md

 ```

 The compiled simulation files are in `Scenarios/xxx/build/xxx.so` but then are copied
-into the [data/Scenarios](data/Scenarios/) folder.
-There a pure shared library that
+into the [data/Scenarios](data/Scenarios/) folder to be loaded by the application.
+There are pure shared libraries that
-can be opened by the standalone application with (`dlopen`).
-See next section for more information.
+can be opened by with `dlopen()` function.

 To run the standalone application.